shauninc/blockchain-developer-bootcamp-final-project/README.md

 ### Setup your wallet

-Connect your development metamask wallet to Ropsten and obtain some funds at https://faucet.ropsten.be/
+Connect your development metamask wallet to the Ropsten Network and obtain some test funds at https://faucet.ropsten.be/

-### Environment variables needed for running project on Ropsten Testnet
+Visit the live site deployed on Netflify: [MyFiles Drive](https://hopeful-torvalds-dade87.netlify.app/)

+That should be sufficient to interact and use the dapp on the testnet.
+If you want to redeply the contract follow the step below.

+### Add Environment Variables

 Create a ```.env``` file and add the following details from your infura account and ropsten affiliated wallet to it: